PatBall1/detectree2/docs/source/tutorial.rst

    cfg = setup_cfg(update_model=trained_model)
    predict_on_data(tiles_path, DefaultPredictor(cfg))

-Once the predictions have been made on the tiles, it is necessary to project them back into geographic space
+Once the predictions have been made on the tiles, it is necessary to project them back into geographic space.

 .. code-block:: python